-In 1972, Udonis Haslem's father, John, began playing college basketball for the Stetson Hatters.
+In 1972, John Haslem, Udonis Haslem's father, began playing college basketball for the Stetson Hatters.

-In 1974, Udonis Haslem's father, John, concluded playing college basketball for the Stetson Hatters.
+In 1974, John Haslem, Udonis Haslem's father, ended playing college basketball for the Stetson Hatters.

 On June 9, 1980, Udonis Johneal Haslem was born.
-He later became a professional basketball executive and former player, spending his entire 20-year playing career with the Miami Heat in the NBA.
+He would become a professional basketball executive and former player for the Miami Heat.

-In 1998, Udonis Haslem helped lead Miami High to a second consecutive state title.
+In 1998, Udonis Haslem helped lead Miami High to another state title, marking the second of three consecutive wins.

-In 1998, Udonis Haslem joined the University of Florida, playing basketball for the Gators under coach Billy Donovan.
+In 1998, Udonis Haslem joined the University of Florida on an athletic scholarship, playing basketball for the Florida Gators under coach Billy Donovan.

-In 1999, Udonis Haslem met his future wife, Faith Rein-Haslem, while attending the University of Florida.
+In 1999, Udonis Haslem met his future wife, Faith Rein-Haslem, at the University of Florida, where she was a track and field athlete.

 In 1999, Udonis Haslem was named to the coaches' All-Southeastern Conference (SEC) third team.

-In 2000, Udonis Haslem was again named to the coaches' All-Southeastern Conference (SEC) third team.
+In 2000, Udonis Haslem was named to the coaches' All-Southeastern Conference (SEC) third team for the second consecutive year.

 In 2001, Udonis Haslem was named to the coaches' All-Southeastern Conference (SEC) first team.

-On August 6, 2003, Udonis Haslem signed with his hometown team, the Miami Heat.
+On August 6, 2003, Udonis Haslem signed with his hometown team, the Miami Heat, marking the beginning of his NBA career.

-In 2003, Udonis Haslem signed with his hometown team, the Miami Heat.
-He would later retire as the longest-tenured player in franchise history after 20 years.
+In 2003, Udonis Haslem signed with his hometown team, the Miami Heat, marking the beginning of his NBA career.

-In 2004, Udonis Haslem started in all 80 games he appeared in.
-He also appeared in the Rookie Challenge for the second straight year, this time for the sophomore team.
+In the 2004-05 season, Udonis Haslem started in all 80 games he appeared in for the Miami Heat, achieving significant career highs.

-In June 2006, Udonis Haslem helped the Miami Heat win their first NBA Championship, recording 17 points and 10 rebounds in the title-clinching Game 6.
+In June 2006, Udonis Haslem helped the Miami Heat win their first NBA Championship, defeating the Dallas Mavericks in six games.

 In 2006, Udonis Haslem won his first NBA Championship with the Miami Heat.

-On January 29, 2008, Udonis Haslem sprained his ankle during a game against the Boston Celtics.
+On January 29, 2008, Udonis Haslem suffered a sprained ankle during a game against the Boston Celtics, leading to him missing subsequent games.

-In July 2010, Udonis Haslem signed a five-year deal to remain with the Miami Heat, taking a pay cut to stay with the team.
+In July 2010, Udonis Haslem signed a five-year deal to remain with the Miami Heat, accepting less money to stay with the team alongside new additions LeBron James and Chris Bosh.

-In November 2012, Udonis Haslem passed Alonzo Mourning to become the Miami Heat's franchise leader in total rebounds with 4,808.
+In November 2012, Udonis Haslem surpassed Alonzo Mourning to become the Miami Heat's franchise leader in total rebounds with 4,808.

-In 2012, Udonis Haslem helped the Heat return to the NBA Finals, where they defeated the Oklahoma City Thunder, winning his second championship.
+In 2012, Udonis Haslem helped the Heat win his second NBA Championship, defeating the Oklahoma City Thunder in five games.

 In 2012, Udonis Haslem was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great".

-In June 2013, Udonis Haslem won his third NBA championship after the Heat defeated the San Antonio Spurs in the NBA Finals.
+In June 2013, Udonis Haslem secured his third NBA championship after the Heat defeated the San Antonio Spurs in seven games.

-In 2013, Udonis Haslem won his third NBA Championship with the Miami Heat.
+In 2013, Udonis Haslem secured his third NBA Championship with the Miami Heat.

-In July 2014, Udonis Haslem re-signed with the Heat, transitioning into a player-coach role, mentoring younger players and assisting in their coaching.
+In July 2014, Udonis Haslem re-signed with the Miami Heat on a two-year deal, transitioning into a player-coach role focused on mentoring younger players.

 On August 6, 2019, Udonis Haslem re-signed with the Miami Heat on a one-year contract.